 We began a public recruitment process for additional Trustees with the aim of increasing the diversity of our Trustee Board.
 Two new Trustees joined our Board in January 2021.

 We developed a People Plan, which sets out the high-level principles of how we operate including how we recruit and induct people into the organisation.
-As part of this, we looked at how more inclusive practices could be applied such as providing interview questions to applicants in advance so they can prepare their responses.
+As part of this, we looked at how more inclusive practices could be applied – for instance, where appropriate, we are providing interview questions to applicants in advance so they can prepare.
+We are also working with recruitment partners to ensure we always have diverse shortlists.

 Pillar 5: Reflects and implements DEI practices in its funding activities